lindsaykwardell/techacademy-talk/slides.md

 # Side Projects

-The Reason and Value of Building in Public
+The Value of Building in Public

 <div grid="~ cols-5 gap-2">